-3 Things Impacting Your Indoor Air Quality05/02/2016 The term “air pollution” typically makes you think of the air outdoors.
+3 Things Impacting Your Indoor Air Quality Posted May 2, 2016 Air Quality The term “air pollution” typically makes you think of the air outdoors.
 Actually, indoor air quality can be just as poor as outdoor air.
 It makes sense.
 People are spending additional time indoors and our residences are becoming more energy-efficient, which means homes are air tight and capturing contaminants inside.
 You should to know what’s negatively impacting your indoor air quality in order to make it better.
 Here are three typical problems with your indoor air quality.
 1. Humidity Levels Managing humidity levels can be difficult.
 Higher amounts of humidity can harbor the growth of mold, mildew and bacteria.
 Too little humidity can damage your mucous membranes and increase the probability of contracting a cold or flu and intensify other respiratory problems.
 Plus, your home’s furniture and woodwork can be damaged by both low and high humidity levels.
 Lucky for you, you can balance your home’s humidity levels with humidifiers and dehumidifiers.
 2. Allergens The most common indoor allergen is dust mites.
 Additionally, their droppings are one of the most prevalent causes of asthma and allergy symptoms.
 Since dust mites like pillows and bedding, your bedroom is a retreat for allergens.
 Another big culprit is pet dander.
 So, if your pets hang out in your bedroom, even more allergens are accumulating.
 You can reduce the number of allergens in your bedroom by washing your bedding often and using a vacuum that includes a HEPA filter.
 You can take removing allergens to a new level with a whole-home air filtration system.
 A professional from Twin Air LLC can show you all your options and help you determine the perfect system for your needs.
 3. Household Chemicals and Odors While it seems logical to mask bad household smells with air fresheners, they can actually cause health issues—like eye, throat and lung irritation—due to the chemicals they consist of.
 This is also true for other household cleaners.
 Plus, these dangers can be even more threatening to children and elderly people with respiratory issues.
 These health risks are even more reason to research a Lennox® whole-home filtration system.
 The air in your home should help your health, not hurt it.
 We want to use our expertise to ensure you have the best indoor air quality you can.
-To schedule an in-home air assessment or ask us any questions about indoor air quality, call us at 703-754-1062.
-If it’s simpler for you, you can also schedule your appointment with us online.
+To schedule an in-home air assessment or ask us any questions about indoor air quality, call us at 703-666-8907.